myreceiptt/working-progress/README.md

 <div align="center">
     <a href="https://wp.straight-line.org"><h1 align="center">WORKING PROGRESS</h1></a>

-It's my working progress, it's not my work in progress since if my work on my project isn’t finished yet, it’s not my “working progress” but my “work in progress.”
+It's our working progress, it's not our work in progress since if our work on our project isn’t finished yet, it’s not our working progress but out work in progress.

 </div>